elecxDev/elecxDev/README.md

 🚀 **Currently Building:**
 - 🌱 **QualiSoil** – A web app for real-time soil quality monitoring and AI insights
+- ⏳ **QuickTask** - A task management app with AI-powered scheduling and real-time productivity tracking
 - 🔎 **Searchlyzer** – A powerful search engine analyzer for predictive analytics
 - 🛍️ **Luxmerce** – A next-gen e-commerce platform with AI-driven recommendations
 - 🎮 **Flappy Pipe** – A twist on Flappy Bird where you control the pipes